7 Holiday Traditions to Help Avoid Christmas Debt

 It’s time Americans reflect on their relationship with money and excessive consumerism – and there’s no better time than the holidays, when rampant materialism is encouraged with Black Friday propaganda and pressures to buy loved ones the perfect gift to show them that you care.

 - Donate to a charitable cause.
-Instead of purchasing gifts that may or may not end up in the donation bins next year, you can donate to charities and organizations that will make a lasting difference.
+Instead of purchasing gifts that may or may not end up in the donation bins next year, you can donate to charities and organizations that will make a lasting difference and avoid Christmas debt at the same time.
 Donate to charities that help children in need, such as Toys for Tots, UNICEF, and St. Judes, or to other nonprofit organizations, such as NPR, PBS, and the World Wide Fund for Nature (WWF).

 - Volunteer your time.
 Volunteering is not only an exercise in altruism but a way to gain perspective on our own lives, to be truly thankful for what we have.
 Volunteering at soup kitchens for the homeless or pet shelters, visiting the elderly in nursing homes, or bringing gifts to sick children in hospitals are all great ways you can give back this holiday season.

 - Have kids donate old toys, clothes, and books to a family in need.
 Rather than adding more stuff to their toy boxes, have your kids choose some old items to give to less fortunate children.
-This exercise will teach children to be less attached to material possessions while also providing others with joy.
+This exercise will teach children to be less attached to material possessions while also providing others with joy & help the whole family avoid Christmas debt.

 - Adopt a pet.
 There are millions of dogs, cats, and other pets in animal shelters waiting for their forever home.
 If you’re able, why not open your home to an animal in need?